Veronikastudentuva/Thesis-Code/CodeForThesis.md

 #1.3 The code below is functions which use regular expressions to match patterns to look for the desired attributes:

     #This function finds the key value pairs and is meant to work with different spacing, whether the value is on the same line or on a different line than the key

     #As in the documents we see ":" before any attribute we use that to guide whether the value is

     #It assumes that the key is followed by ":" then the value.
 We account for possible differences in spacing, such as some values being within the same line as the key, while others are a line or two below the key

     #This occurs as in the pdfs the data is othen in tables on in different lines, which is then reflected as we extract the text

-    # sometimes there is only 1 key and other times there are multiple so we want to iterate through the list of kwys
+    # sometimes there is only 1 key and other times there are multiple so we want to iterate through the list of keys

     def keyvaluepair(text, keys):
         if isinstance(keys, str):
             keys = [keys]